Addressing the DESI DR2 Phantom-Crossing Anomaly and Enhanced $H_0$ Tension with Reconstructed Scalar-Tensor Gravity: A recipe to reconstruct the scalar tensor Lagrangian

-Using the best-fit $g_a$ parameter from Table~\ref{tab:fs8_constraint} for the CPL parametrization, we find that the allowed region ends at a limiting redshift of approximately $z_{\rm limit} \approx 2.2$, as illustrated in Figure~\ref{fig:boundary}.
+Using the best-fit $g_a$ parameter from Table~\ref{tab:fs8_constraint} for the CPL parametrization, we find that the allowed region ends at a limiting redshift of approximately $z_{\rm limit} \approx 2.5$, as illustrated in Figure~\ref{fig:boundary}.
 At this point, the best-fit line $g_a = \text{const.}$ of the inequality intersects the lower boundary, corresponding to the condition $\mu_G(z_{\rm limit}) F(z_{\rm limit}) = 1$.
 Beyond this redshift, the differential equation~\eqref{eqnumerical} develops a singularity, causing the reconstruction procedure to break down.
+Furthermore, note that $U(z)$ is related to $F''(z)$ via Eq.~\eqref{EqU}.
+As a result, the reconstruction of $U(z)$ begins to break down even before this redshift is reached.
+Consequently, the results as one approaches $\mu_G F\to 1$, where errors become extremely large, should not be considered physically meaningful.
 Comparable limiting redshifts are obtained for the other dark energy parametrizations (BA, Logarithmic, and JBP).

 It is important to note that this breakdown does not necessarily invalidate the scalar--tensor class of theories themselves.
 Throughout the analysis, several simplifying assumptions have been made---for example, the use of a scale--independent parametrization for $\mu_G(z)$ in Eq.\eqref{pantazisparam}, the assumed consistency between the phenomenological, scale--independent parametrization of Eq.\eqref{pantazisparam} and the quasi--static subhorizon expression for the effective gravitational coupling in Eq.\eqref{gefftheory}, as well as the adoption of the fitting relation in Eq.\eqref{eq:luminosity_scaling}, which links the luminosity ratio to $\mu_G$ in the absence of a screening mechanism.
 These assumptions may, however, introduce additional limitations to the interpretation of the results.